biocoat/cell/README.md

 This is under the philosophy that the limiting factor for genomics, bioinformatics, or any other biology based reserach should be biology, not computational theory.

+Build
+---

+### Requirements
+git

+Node and npm (built using Node version 10.16.3 and Npm version 6.9.0)

+### Steps to build
+1. Clone repository locally
+2.  `cd cell`
+3.  `npm install`
+4.  `npm start`

 Contributing
 ---
-All contributions should go through git pull requests.
+All contributions should go through the Issues tab.

 Contributions can be bug reports, feature requests, or changes to the repo.